-How to fix DirectX Setup: An internal system error occurred
+How can I fix DirectX Setup: An internal system error occurred?

 - Run the DirectX Installer as Admin